 8. Unlock Bonus Material

-Credit systems and badges are great – but they tend to work best when they’re predictable rewards.
+Credit systems and badges are great gamification examples – but they tend to work best when they’re predictable rewards.
 Your subscribers know that if they complete Course A, they will definitely receive 10 credits.

 But you can also use Easter Eggs in your courses (with conditional content programming, something that’s available with most decent membership plugins) to surprise users with bonus material and rewards.